hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     If true, the deterministic amplitudes are communicated separately at the cost of an additional MPI call.
-If false, the annihilation of particles created from deterministic and stochastic projections are performed separately, which removes the need for an additional MPI call at the cost of communicating an additional :math:`\mathcal{O}(N_p N_D)` more amplitudes, where :math:`N_p` is the number of processors and :math:`N_D` the size of the deterministic space.
+If false, the annihilation of particles created from deterministic and stochastic projections are performed together, which removes the need for an additional MPI call at the cost of communicating an additional :math:`\mathcal{O}(N_p N_D)` more amplitudes, where :math:`N_p` is the number of processors and :math:`N_D` the size of the deterministic space.
 If the deterministic